udelcodes/udelcodes.github.io/networks4.md

 ## Do TERMINAL STUFF (ping, wget, and netcat)

-If we still have time do the following in [our TERMINAL](http://167.172.0.101/lesson/other/term/0/0) and let's look at it from a networking perspective
+If we still have time do the following in the <a href="http://cslabs.app" target="_blank">TERMINAL</a> and let's look at it from a networking perspective

 `ping google.com`